Mohamed-Sanim/Online-motion-recognition/README.md

 !python offline_experiments.py --path C:/Users/ASUS/OneDrive/Desktop"   --dataset "ODHG"  --execution "Detector"  --m 6  --ws  24  --interpolation 100
 ```
 ## How to perform an online test
+Once you perform the offline experiments on the Classifier and the Detector, you can perform the online experiments.
 You have just to specify the path, the dataset.
 You can also the number of tests in the verification process (set as default 3).
 Here an example of the execution of an online test.
 ```
-!python offline_experiments.py --path C:/Users/ASUS/OneDrive/Desktop"   --dataset "UOW"  --verification_tests 5
+!python online_experiments.py --path C:/Users/ASUS/OneDrive/Desktop"   --dataset "UOW"  --te 5
 ```
 The output results of the experiment is a table describing the perforamnce of the model with respect to different metrics(Acccuracy, SL-score, EL-score, F1-score...).